The Demolition of Drama

 But soon, the house will lie in shambles, taking the heart of the theater department with it.

-It all started after the decision to move 6th grade into ICCSD Junior High schools to make room for a Pre-K program in the district’s elementary schools.
-The Junior High schools need to be larger to accommodate another grade, and decision-makers made plans to fit hundreds more students into the school.
+It all started after the decision to move sixth grade into ICCSD junior high schools to make room for a Pre-K program in the district’s elementary schools.
+The junior high schools need to be larger to accommodate another grade, and decision-makers made plans to fit hundreds more students into the school.

 “Northwest isn’t big enough to hold another grade of students.
 As the contractors and architects walked through the building, they noticed that the Little Theater was a huge area in that building.
 So they were asking questions about how often it is used, what’s it used for.
 It’s a lot of space that just isn’t being used, [only] once a year for the play,” said Elizabeth Breuning, last year’s principal of NWJH and current assistant principal of West High School.
 She said that the space was also occasionally used for things like study halls and speakers during the day, but the school needed to use it more for it to be cost-effective to keep it.